AXIHIXA/Memo/notes/misc/photoshop.md

 ## Miscs

 - Command, with mouse cursor on canvas: Highlight selected layer on canvas;
-- Command + Delete: Fill selection with background color;
+- Command + Delete: Fill selection with background color ON CURRENT LAYER;
+- Shift + Delete: Content-aware fill selection ON CURRENT LAYER;
 - Command + J, with a layer selected: Duplicate current layer.